 Vera died 16 September 1964, ‘Arosa, 7 Hazlemere Rd.

 Vera was niece of Daniell Hazell, killed at Ypres, 1915,

-Remembered on his parent’s grave in St Margarets churchyard.
+Christopher Birch is also remembered on his parent’s grave in St Margarets churchyard.

 Leonard Alfred Charles Bone,

 Leading Photographer, C/MX.
 58155, H.M.S Hermes, Royal Navy.

 Died: April 9, 1942, Age 23, Lee-on-Solent Memorial Bay 3, Panel 6:

 Leonard Bone served on HMS Hermes in the post of Leading Photographer.
 From the summer of 1940 the Hermes patrolled the Indian Ocean as part of the Eastern Fleet.
 On 9 April 1942 she was attacked by 70 Japanese bombers while returning to Trincomalee, Sri Lanka, and sunk with the loss of 370 men.
 (War Memorials Trust)

 Born: 17 August, 1918, Dover, Kent.
 1939: 40 Dollis Hill, Willesden.

 Parents: Leonard Hartwell Bone, Norah Maud Bone, née Russell.